niklas2165/customer-support-crew/README.md

 ### 3.1 Model Evaluation

-- **Performance Report:**
-  The model is evaluated using a stratified train/test split and `classification_report`.
-Scores are reviewed per intent label to identify underrepresented or poorly predicted classes.
+- **Valid Split & Metrics:**
+  Model evaluated using stratified train/test split.
+Outputs include classification report with macro/micro-average scores.

-- **Training Validity:**
+- **Leakage Prevention:**
-  Only raw text (subject + body) is used as input, and only `intent_label` as the output, ensuring a clean supervised learning setup with no leakage from response or urgency fields.
+  Only raw text (`subject + body`) is used as input, and only `intent_label` is the output target.
+No urgency or response fields influence the model.

 ### 3.2 Runtime Monitoring

-- **Agent Logs:**
+- **Agent Logging:**
-  All agents log key actions using Python’s `logging` module.
-These logs are visible locally or via GitHub Actions during each run.
+  Each agent logs key actions using Python’s built-in logging module.

-- **Visual Feedback (Frontend):**
-  The HTML dashboard (`docs/index.html`) shows what email was processed, its intent, urgency, and generated response — with a timestamp for auditing.

-- **Database Audit Trail:**
-  Every email — regardless of whether it came from the API or historical set — is logged in `support_emails.db`, providing a searchable archive.
+- **HTML Frontend:**
+  Displays real-time log of most recent pipeline run — great for visibility and debugging.

+- **SQLite Recordkeeping:**
+  Database contains full logs of all emails and their latest classification, urgency, and response — acting as a traceable archive.

 ### 3.3 CI/CD Monitoring

-- **Run Visibility:**
-  Each GitHub Actions run exposes full logs under "Actions", allowing inspection of any agent step.
+- **GitHub Actions Logs:**
+  Each run logs the full workflow, with step-by-step detail for troubleshooting.

-- **Auto-Deployment:**
+- **Auto Deployment:**
-  If `docs/index.html` is updated, the change is automatically committed and served through GitHub Pages.
+  If changes are made to the frontend log, they're committed and served via GitHub Pages.

 ---

 ## 4. Conclusion

-This MLOps pipeline automates solopreneur support by combining modular agents, ML-based intent classification, rule-based reasoning, and CI/CD deployment into a daily feedback loop.
-It adheres to good design practices by avoiding label leakage, tracking state via DB, and maintaining a clear separation between training and inference logic.

-As designed, the system is lightweight, interpretable, and production-aware — but ready to evolve toward more intelligent architectures (e.g., LLM-based RAG, CrewAI orchestration, IMAP inbox integration).
+This MLOps pipeline automates customer support by combining:

+- Lightweight training and inference
+- Modular orchestration with isolated agents
+- External data ingestion from a hosted API
+- CI/CD and GitHub-based automation
+- Daily updates and monitoring via a public dashboard

+It is interpretable, robust, and **ready for future upgrades** — including CrewAI, RAG pipelines, or inbox scraping.

 ---